jliagouris/UCDS/syllabus.md

   - To be considered complete, project deliverables must be accompanied by a report (max 10 pages).

 ## Late Submission
-Assignments solutions and final projects will be submitted via Gradescope.
+Assignment solutions and final projects will be submitted via Gradescope.
 Students who submit assignments late will only be eligible for up to **50% of the original score**.

 ## Prerequisites